scandum/rotate/README.md

 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│
 └──────────────────────────┴─────────────────┘
 ```
-It's a common operation in a variety of sorting algorithms.
 After the rotation the data is as following.
 ```c
 ┌─────────────────┬──────────────────────────┐
 │10 11 12 13 14 15│ 1  2  3  4  5  6  7  8  9│